 David M. Roth

-David M. Roth brings over 40 years of legal and business planning expertise to the Firm.
-During his career, Roth has shepherded a myriad of business acquisitions and dispositions, business succession plans, private placement offerings, commercial financing transactions, thoroughbred horse transactions, sports and entertainment agency acquisitions, wholesale distribution company acquisitions, restaurant transactions, nursing home deals, real estate ventures, private foundations, and other business, securities, and investment transactions.
-He has had experience in negotiating and consummating international transactions in Mexico, Jamaica, and other countries.
+David M. Roth brings around 45 years of legal, tax, and business planning expertise to the Louisville, Kentucky law firm of Lynch, Cox, Gilman & Goodman, P.S.C.
+During his career, Roth has shepherded a myriad of large and small business acquisitions and dispositions, business succession plans, private placement offerings, commercial financing transactions, thoroughbred horse transactions, sports and entertainment agency acquisitions, wholesale distribution company acquisitions, restaurant transactions, nursing home deals, real estate ventures, private foundations, and other business, securities, and investment transactions.
+He has had experience in negotiating and consummating international transactions in Mexico, Jamaica, France, Panama, and several other countries.
+Roth is a self-styled “deal junkie” who derives great pleasure from applying his creativity, knowledge, negotiating skills, and business background in helping clients structure and efficiently consummate their business and investment transactions.

-Roth joined Lynch Cox in 2017 and, in addition to his client services as an attorney with the Firm, Roth also continues to serve as the Vice Chairman and an owner of Blue Equity, LLC, a private investment company headquartered in Louisville, Kentucky.
-Among the many business and investment transactions handled while he was exclusively with Blue Equity from 2005 to 2017, Roth structured and consummated the roll-up of multiple acquisition targets into consolidated platform companies which became significant players within the worldwide sports, entertainment, and TV/media industry (BEST) and the U.S. Spanish yellow page industry (Sección Amarilla/Enlace).
+Roth joined Lynch Cox in 2017 and, in addition to his client services as an attorney with such Firm, Roth also continues to serve on a personal basis as the Vice Chairman and a director of Blue Equity, LLC, a private investment company headquartered in Louisville, Kentucky.
+Among the many business and investment transactions handled by Mr. Roth in his professional capacity on behalf of Blue Equity, Roth structured and consummated the roll-up of multiple acquisition targets into consolidated platform companies which became significant players within the worldwide sports, entertainment, and TV/media industry (BEST – Blue Entertainment Television & Sports) and the U.S. Spanish yellow page industry (Sección Amarilla/Enlace).
 He also helped such companies grow organically and played a key role in negotiating and consummating the successful sale of such companies to large strategic international companies in such sectors.
+Additional information regarding Blue Equity’s current and past investments may be obtained at www.blueequity.com.

-From 1994 to 2005, prior to joining Blue Equity, Roth was a sole practitioner or founding partner of several law firms (David M. Roth, P.S.C., Roth & Cooper, P.S.C., and Roth, Foley, Bryant, and Cooper).
+From 1994 to 2005, prior to joining Blue Equity, Roth was a sole practitioner or founding partner of a law firm in Louisville, Kentucky, that operated under several names as it grew (David M. Roth, P.S.C., Roth & Cooper, P.S.C., and Roth, Foley, Bryant, and Cooper).

 From 1992 to 1993, Roth served as the in-house General Counsel, and was a Founding Partner, of ARM Financial Group, Inc. and its predecessor, Analytical Risk Management, during which time Roth helped ARM obtain initial funding from Morgan Stanley Leveraged Equity Fund II to enable it to acquire the U.S. operations of Australia’s second largest life insurance company and then undertake an IPO to become a public company listed on the American Stock Exchange.

-For 12 years prior to that time, Roth was a partner in the Louisville law firm of Greenebaum Doll & McDonald, having joined such firm after starting his legal career in 1975 as an attorney in Washington, D.C. with the Internal Revenue Service, Office of the Chief Counsel, Interpretative Division.
+For 12 years prior to that time, Roth was a partner in the Louisville law firm of Greenebaum Doll & McDonald (now known as Bingham Greenebaum Doll LLP), having joined such firm after starting his legal career in 1975 as an attorney in Washington, D.C. with the Internal Revenue Service, Office of the Chief Counsel, Interpretative Division.

 District of Columbia, 1976